-Comments made by tenants' representatives indicated that the tenants were treated in a respectful manner and that the agency successfully encouraged and promoted independence.
+Comments made by the tenants, which were viewed in the monthly quality monitoring reports, indicated that they were treated in a respectful manner.
+The review of the care record confirmed that there was a focus within the agency of promoting independence.
 There was also evidence within the care record reviewed, of good communication between agency staff and the tenants' representatives.

 Participation in activities in the local and wider community were encouraged, with appropriate staff support.
+It was noted that tenants were supported with their shopping needs, hairdressing appointments, going to concerts and attending social engagements.
+Weekends away were facilitated where possible.